linode/docs/docs/networking/salt/salt-python-applications.md

 title: Salt for Python Applications
 ---

 Salt, also called SaltStack, is designed for server management.
 A single Salt Master controls many Salt Minions.
-The master can remotely run commands, transfer files, and can do much more concerning scalability.
+The master can remotely run commands, transfer files, and much more concerning scalability.

 This tutorial is primarily for Salt, although it does display how to create and then remotely run a server-side Python application.